REPORTS TO: Hotel Manager

 - Responsible for complete turn on all cabins, common areas to ready vessel for new guests.
 Assists with the handling of baggage, laundry, stores and garbage.

 - Follows prescribed hours set forth by the vessel’s daily roster.

 - Holds a position on the Vessel’s Emergency Station Bill.

-- Maintain awareness of basic safety rules and a safe working environment.
+- Maintain awareness of basic safety rules, workplace safety and respect for the environment.